 Groaning in irritation, Winry reached over groggily to silence the blaring sound of her alarm.
 Sitting up slowly, she rubbed her sleepily hooded blue eyes while squinting into the bright light of morning.
 She had been up far too late the night before working on her latest design for automail, she was sure that if she could have a bit more schooling she could make her brain child succeed.
-If she was able to turn the sketch into reality, she would be considered a prodigy undoubtedly.
-Stretching back to relieve some of the tension from her overworked body, she finally got out of her large, fluffy feathered bed.
+If she was able to turn the sketch into reality, she would be considered a prodigy, undoubtedly.
+Stretching back to relieve some of the tension from her overworked body, she finally got out of her large, fluffy feather bed.

-Walking into the kitchen, she went to the coffee maker to start brewing a pot of her deliciously strong morning pick-me-up.
-In fact it was the one thing she splurged on, being that she had no family to help support her during college, her financial situation was precarious at best.
+Walking into the kitchen, she went to the coffee maker to start brewing a pot of her deliciously strong pick-me-up.
+In fact it was the one thing she splurged on.
+Since she had no family to help support her during college, her financial situation was precarious at best.
 However upon walking around the area just off campus, she had been lucky enough to see a bookstore/pub with a help wanted sign in the corner of the window.
-Finding that little treasure of a job was like going shopping and finding that last perfectly cut little, black dress on sale in your size.
+Finding that little treasure of a job was like going shopping and spotting that last perfectly cut little black dress on sale in your size.

 Granny had been a certified automail engineer since long before she was born, and quickly saw the latent talent that had become visible in her granddaughter.
 Every summer when school let out, Winry would go learn the trade from her well known and much sought after relative.
 In fact, she had become so skilled that before she was twelve, she had already begun to accumulate her own customers.
 With the supervision of her mentor, she crafted some of the most uniquely advanced parts ever made.
 Pride was evident in every line of Granny Pinako's wrinkled face.
 However the summer of her sixteenth birthday, tragedy befell the happy family.

 Walking back to the bathroom, she let her long silvery blonde hair air dry since it was naturally straight and began applying a hint of make up.
 Lining her upper eyelids and brushing on some mascara, she was nearly done.
 Her sapphire blue eyes staring back at her, she thought about her upcoming classes with a tinge of anxiety and excitement.
 Sliding an almost nude lip color over her full lips, she appraised herself in the mirror and concluded that she was ready to leave.

-Grabbing a couple of granola bars, her packed to the brim with books, messenger bag, and keys, she headed out the door.
+Grabbing a couple of granola bars, her packed to the brim with books, messenger bag and keys, she headed out the door.
 She was going to be early, but her mentality was that of, 'better early than late' and even though she had only made the walk a couple of times, she figured she would have time to stop and get some tea before she headed for the university.

 "Hello, I'm Alphonse Elric, it's nice to meet you.
 Are you going to Uni here?"
-Uni was what everyone in the world seemed to call college here, it was odd to her, but apparently widely known.
+Uni was what everyone in the world seemed to call college here, it was odd to her, but apparently widely practiced.

-"Yes, this is my freshman year, I was going to come last year but I had recently lost my grandmother, so I decided to take time off to settle her business and establish myself elsewhere.
+"Yes, this is my freshman year.
+I was going to come last year but I had recently lost my grandmother, so I decided to take time off to settle her business and establish myself elsewhere.
 Do you go to college here?"
-Blushing, she couldn't believe that she had just told him all of that, he probably only wanted to know if she went to school there, not her life story.
+Blushing, she couldn't believe that she had told him all of that, he probably only wanted to know if she went to school there, not her life story.

 "That's awful, I'm so sorry Winry.
 I'm a freshman too, though actually I'm a year behind as well, but for different reasons."
 Gesturing to the wheelchair by way of explanation, he too seemed nervous after he pointed this out.
 Before she had a chance to allay any worry or apologize for whatever had happened to him, he began speaking again.
 "I'm heading to class so I'm not late, but I hope that we will have some classes together and can talk again."
 His bright smile had returned, as he started to turn away from her.